Chern classes from Morava K-theories to $p^n$-typical oriented theories: Introduction

-The definition given above is quite ad hoc and demands some explanations which we adopt from the topology where Morava K-theories appeared first.
-Algebraic cobordism of a smooth variety together with Landweber-Novikov operations on it defines a quasi-coherent sheaf on the moduli stack of formal groups (see e.g. \cite[Section 1.4]{Sec-Cob}).
-This moduli space has a particularly nice description after base change to $\F{p}$: there exist a decreasing filtration on it by closed substacks $\mc{M}_{fg}^{\ge n}$ which classify formal group laws of height not less than $n$, and $\mc{M}_{fg}^{\ge n+1}$ is in some sense a divisor in $\mc{M}_{fg}^{\ge n}$.
-Moreover, $\mc{M}_{fg}^{\ge n} \setminus \mc{M}_{fg}^{\ge n+1}$ has essentially unique geometric point.
+The definition of Morava K-theories given above is quite ad hoc and demands some explanations, which we adopt from topology.
+Algebraic cobordism $\Omega^*$ of a smooth variety together with Landweber-Novikov operations on it defines a quasi-coherent sheaf on the moduli stack of formal groups (see e.g.\ \cite[Prop.~2.10]{Sec-Cob}).
+This stack has a particularly nice description after base change to $\F{p}$: there exist a decreasing filtration by closed substacks $\mc{M}_{fg}^{\ge n}$ which classify formal group laws of height not less than $n$, and $\mc{M}_{fg}^{\ge n+1}$ is a Cartier divisor in $\mc{M}_{fg}^{\ge n}$.
+Moreover, $\mc{M}_{fg}^{\ge n} \setminus \mc{M}_{fg}^{\ge n+1}$ has an essentially unique geometric point.

 Formal group laws yield free theories as explained above, and isomorphic formal group laws yield multiplicatively isomorphic free theories.
-Thus, a point in the stack of formal groups defines a free theory as a presheaf of rings (and the orientation on it can be chosen differently).
-Morava K-theories $K(n)^*/p$ are those free theories which correspond to some of the $\F{p}$-points of $\mc{M}_{fg}^{\ge n} \setminus \mc{M}_{fg}^{\ge n+1}$, and they all become multiplicatively isomorphic with $\overline{\F{p}}$-coefficients.
-The geometric point of the stack which lies in the intersection of all substacks $\mc{M}_{fg}^{\ge n}$, $n\ge 1$, corresponds to Chow groups modulo $p$, and, thus, algebraic cobordism modulo $p$ are somehow glued from $K(n)^*/p$, $n\ge 1$, and $\CH^*/p$.
+Thus, a field-valued point of the stack of formal groups defines a free theory as a presheaf of rings (but the orientation on it can be chosen differently).
+Morava K-theories $\Kn^*/p$, as defined above, are those free theories that correspond to some of the $\F{p}$-points of $\mc{M}_{fg}^{\ge n} \setminus \mc{M}_{fg}^{\ge n+1}$, but these theories become multiplicatively isomorphic with $\overline{\F{p}}$-coefficients.
+Thus Morava K-theories exhaust all free theories with $\F{p}$-coefficients except for the geometric point `at infinity', i.e. in the intersection of all substacks $\mc{M}_{fg}^{\ge n}$, $n\ge 1$.
+This point corresponds to Chow groups modulo $p$, sometimes called the infinite Morava K-theory.